Help Your Tree Survive in Cold Conditions

 Freeze Prevention

-An easy way to protect a young or tropical tree from the cold is simply by covering iwith trash bags, tarps, or towels to provide a layer of insulation from the freezing temperature.
+An easy way to protect a young or tropical tree from the cold is simply by covering it with trash bags, tarps, or towels to provide a layer of insulation from the freezing temperature.
 Along with covering your tree, make sure the soil around the tree is thoroughly saturated with water.
 Water retains a greater amount of heat than air, so having moist soil helps keep the soil around the tree warmer.

 For more information about tree care, visit the Texas Trees Foundation resources page.